Prahyas/restro-app-with-backend/README.md

-#note: just for demo purpose.
+#note: Just for demo purposes not a fully functional application.
+And Just wait for sometime for server to load.

 HOW TO USE:
 1. click this link: https://restaurant-app-c1k0.onrender.com